Representation Recycling for Streaming Video Analysis: Introduction

-Various techniques have been proposed to speed up the inference in deep networks.
-A widely studied idea is to apply a large model to selected {\em key-frames} and then either interpolate its features to the intermediate frames~\cite{zhu2017dff,zhu2018towards} or apply a smaller model to them~\cite{xu2018dynamic,liu2019looking}.
-However, such approaches come with several potential complications: (i) each time the larger model is applied, the model lags behind, the handling of which demands a complicated system design. (ii) Most methods require optical flow or motion estimates~\cite{zhu2017dff,zhu2018towards}, which brings in an additional estimation problem and an additional point of failure.
-In addition, the time cost of the flow estimation naturally reduces the time budget for all dependent steps. (iii) Special techniques need to be developed to maintain compatibility of representations and/or confidence scores obtained across the key and intermediate frames. (iv) The training schemes tend to be complicated due to the need for training over video mini batches.
+The naive approach to video analysis applies deep networks independently to each frame (Fig.~\ref{fig:teaser}a).
+While easy to implement, this is highly inefficient because it ignores the inherent temporal smoothness of videos, yet are ubiquitous in industrial applications and many academic works as well~\cite{zhou2022transvod,wang2022ptseformer,duan2022revisiting,ponimatkin2023simple}.
+To speed up inference, alternative techniques often apply a large model only to selected {\em key frames}.
+They then interpolate features to intermediate frames~\cite{zhu2017dff,zhu2018towards} or apply smaller secondary models~\cite{xu2018dynamic,liu2019looking}.
+However, such approaches introduce several complications.
+These include the computational overhead of motion estimators~\cite{zhu2017dff,zhu2018towards}, the challenge of maintaining feature compatibility across frames, and a strong dependency on annotated video training data.
 It is also noteworthy that several models, e.g.~\cite{kang2017tubelets,wang2018manet}, rely on forward \textbf{and} backward flow estimates, making them less suitable for streaming recognition problems due to non-causal processing.

-A related approach is to select a subset of each frame to process.
-These methods typically aim to identify the most informative regions in the input~\cite{mnih2014ram,ba2015dram,cordonnier2021differentiable}.
-For static images, the region selection process can continue until the model becomes confident about its predictions.
-However, when applied to videos, such subset selection strategies share shortcomings similar to approaches relying on flow-based intra-frame prediction approximations.
-The inputs change over time, therefore the models have to choose between relying on optical flow to warp the rest of the features or to omit them entirely, which may result in obsolete representations over time~\cite{zhu2018towards}.

-In this context, the recently introduced {\em implicit layer models}, pioneered by the work on Deep Equilibrium Model (DEQ)~\cite{bai2019deq} and Multiscale Deep Equilibrium Model (MDEQ)~\cite{bai2020mdeq}, offer a fundamentally different alternative to deep neural networks.
-DEQ (and MDEQ) shows that by using the fixed-points of a network as the representation, one can gain the representation power of deep models, using a network with only a few layers.
-The potential of DEQ to eliminate long chains of computations over network layers, therefore, renders it an attractive candidate towards building efficient streaming recognition models.

-However, while DEQ provides a way to learn deep representations using shallow networks, the test-time inference process involves iterative fixed-point estimation algorithms, such as root finding or fixed-point iterations.
-Since each iteration can be interpreted as an increment in the network depth, DEQ effectively constructs deep networks for inference, and therefore, can still suffer from the run-time costs as in explicit deep networks.